GoogleCloudPlatform/cloudsql-upgrade/postgresql/Cloud_SQL_Upgrade_User_Guide.md

 machineType: Machine type of CloudSQL Enterprise Plus Edition.

-Select required machine type from below image.
+Select required machine type from below link.
 Ex: db-perf-optimized-N-2

 runAssessment: [Yes/No], if choosen "Yes", will run assessment on the instance and also generate Grant Script.